Respheal/archivebinge/README.md

 1. Whichever user has an ID of 1 in the database is the admin user.
 2. I make absolutely no promises about the functionality, readability, usability of any code.
 Use at your own risk.
 3. Not all files included are necessary for functionality (see: some tutorial files that got left in)
-4. Any updates to this repo will not be pushed to archivebinge.com.
-Any updates to this repo are meant for use in derivative sites and/or repos
+4. Updates to this repo may be pushed to archivebinge.com and are available for use in derivative sites and/or repos
-5. Pull requests will be accepted at my leisure (likely never).
-It's recommended to fork instead.

 ## Crons
 In order to collect comic updates, AB relies on two crons: